andrivet/ADVi3pp/README.md

 ### LCD firmware

 **WARNING**: *Do not make the confusion between the actual LCD firmware (made by DWIN Technologies) and the LCD resources for the customization of the display (next paragraph).*

-There is a version of LCD firmware available on the DWIN web site ([firmware version 7.1 - 20161024](http://www.dwin.com.cn/uploads/产品数据手册/DGUS%20upgrade%20program%2020161024%20.rar)).

-**I have not yet tested it.
-I will.**.

 ### LCD resources